racket/rhombus/text/0001-cexpr.md

 syntax, as well as references and templates, is supported.
 Blocks of statements are supported.
 Parentheses can always be added around expressions for grouping.
-The `@` supports embedding plain-text, as well as macros that use different parsing rules.
+The `@` supports embedding plain-text, as well as facilitates macros that use different parsing rules.

 There are too many possible alternative concrete syntaxes to discuss them here.
 However, there are some small alternatives worth